andravin/spio/README.md

 ### Typed Tensors

-Spio's typed tensor system provides compile-time safety and readability for multi-dimensional indexing through **operator overloading on dimension types**.
+Spio's typed tensor system extends the "Named Tensors" approach to use compile-time type-checking for dimension consistency.
 Each dimension type identifies a unique logical dimension that can be used across multiple tensors.
 When the same dimension type appears in different tensors, it represents the same logical dimension, while each tensor defines its own size and stride for that dimension based on its layout.
 This enables **index-position free** indexing where users don't need to track dimension index positions, sizes, or strides across different tensors.

 Define tensor layouts in Python: